denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # Conclusion

 We were able to model our g46214 and g10577 proteins in diploids and tetraploids.
-For g10577 you should observe a truncation at the C-terminus in the tetraploid relative to the diploid and this protein is likely a retrotransposon.
-For g46214 there was a single mutation that led to a more hydrophobic residue in tetraploids relative to diploids at a possible protein-protein interaction motif. g46214 showed strong similarity to bbx21 proteins in other plant species.
+The g10577 protein is likely a retrotransposon and for g10577 you should observe a truncation at the C-terminus in the tetraploid protein relative to the diploid which might reduce/impair function in the tetraploid.
+The g46214 protein showed strong similarity to bbx21 proteins in other plant species.
+For g46214 there was a single mutation that led to a more hydrophobic residue in tetraploids relative to diploids at a possible protein-protein interaction motif.
+This mutation might cause stronger interactions with the binding partners of g46214.